Alex Latham, PsyD

 Dr. Stacy is the co-founder of Acumen Assessments and Acumen Institute.
-He is an internationally recognized provider of psychological assessment, treatment, and consultation services to licensed professionals.
-Dr. Stacy has worked in the medical field for over 20 years.
-He is a clinical and forensic psychologist.
-The focus of his work centers on helping his clients, mostly physicians, understand and resolve the complex emotional and ethical issues associated with boundary problems, sexual misconduct, distress and resulting disruptive behavior, professional burnout, and substance abuse/dependence.
-In his work with Acumen Assessments, he also provides organizational consultation services to medical facilities regarding problematic interpersonal dynamics and conflicts that can ultimately lead to deficiencies in the delivery of patient care.
+He is an internationally recognized provider of forensic and clinical psychological assessment, treatment, and consultation services to licensed professionals.
+Dr. Stacy has worked in the medical field for over 25 years.
+The focus of his work centers on helping his clients, mostly physicians, understand and resolve the complex emotional, psychological, and ethical issues associated with boundary problems, sexual misconduct, distress and resulting disruptive behavior, professional burnout, neurocognitive problems, and substance use disorders.
+He has vast experience working with over 30 US Medical Boards, the College of Physicians and Surgeons in Canada, and Physician Health Programs throughout North America.
+In his work with Acumen Assessments, he also provides organizational consulting services to medical facilities regarding problematic interpersonal dynamics and conflicts that can ultimately lead to deficiencies in the delivery of patient care.

-Dr. Stacy has been involved in over 3,500 evaluation/treatment processes with licensed professionals – mostly physicians that encompass a wide range of subspecialties.
-His expertise on the negative byproducts of professional burnout and its effect on judgment and behavior has been cited in periodicals such as the New York Times, Fortune, Business Week, Washington Post, Business Ledger of Chicago and Physician’s Personal Advisory.
-Dr. Stacy speaks throughout the United States and Canada on topics associated with physician health related matters.
+Dr. Stacy has been involved in over 4,000 evaluation/treatment processes with licensed professionals – mostly physicians that encompass a wide range of subspecialties.
+His expertise on the negative byproducts of professional burnout and its effect on judgment and behavior has been cited in periodicals such as the New York Times, Fortune, Business Week, Washington Post, Business Ledger of Chicago, and Physician’s Personal Advisory.
+Dr. Stacy speaks throughout the United States and Canada on topics associated with physician health-related matters.

 Peter Graham, PhD